 ,

-On-Demand Hot Water Heaters: Buying Tips and Things to Look For
+Are On-Demand Hot Water Heaters any Good?
+Buying Tips and Things to Look For

 Rinnai on-demand water heaterTankless water heater for on-demand water heating

-I know it is hard and time-consuming even to get familiar with water heating and available options.
-It took me weeks, if not months, lots of reading, training, and hands-on experience before I was able to repair and sell one with confidence.
+It's understandable that getting familiar with water heating and its available options can be a time-consuming and daunting task.
+It took me weeks, if not months, of reading, training, and hands-on experience before I felt confident enough to repair and sell them.

-While searching for the right answer online, try to connect with the HVAC experts and "gurus" that are comparing different types, such as on-demand vs. tank type or tankless vs. hybrid.
+As you search for the right answer online, consider connecting with HVAC experts and "gurus" who can help compare different types, such as on-demand vs. tank type or tankless vs. hybrid.

-The you will also notice that some groups prefer an old traditional way with the tank-type heater, while others, especially those who have experienced on-demand water heating, would recommend this tankless technology.
+You may also notice that some groups prefer the traditional way with a tank-type heater, while others, especially those who have experienced on-demand water heating, would highly recommend the tankless technology.

 How on-demand hot water heaters work

-On-demand hot water heaters are often called tankless because they don't have storage tanks.
-They are powered by natural or propane gas, including electricity, and can generate hot water whenever you need it or as required.
-Hot water is delivered in continuous supply to one or multiple applications - simultaneously.
+On-demand hot water heaters, also known as tankless heaters, do not have storage tanks and are powered by natural gas, propane, or electricity to generate hot water as required.
+They can provide a continuous supply of hot water to one or multiple applications simultaneously.

-The incoming cold water passes through the heat exchanger, where it is heated instantly by a built-in gas burner or heating elements (electric type).
-Most modern models include modulation so the unit doesn't operate at its maximum all the time, only how much it needs.
+The incoming cold water passes through the heat exchanger, where it is instantly heated by a built-in gas burner or heating elements (in electric models).
+Most modern tankless heaters include modulation, so the unit doesn't always operate at maximum capacity, only when necessary.

-Contrary to on-demand heaters, water tank heaters heat the water inside the large tank, and hot water is almost always ready, but not fresh.
-If the water from the tank is all used, you have to wait for the water to reheat before using it again (depends on the recovery and tank capacity).
-More about tank-type heaters here.
+In contrast, water tank heaters heat the water inside a large tank, and the hot water is almost always ready but not fresh.
+If all the water in the tank is used, you will have to wait for the tank to refill and the water to reheat before using it again (depending on the recovery and tank capacity).
+Learn more about tank-type heaters - here.

 Benefits of on-demand water heaters